 Under the following circumstances, a movie clip does not use a bitmap (even if Use Runtime Bitmap Caching is selected) but instead renders the movie clip or button symbol by using vector data:

 The bitmap is too large (greater than 2880 pixels in either direction).

 Flash Player fails to allocate memory for the bitmap (producing an out-of-memory error).

 Specify bitmap caching for a symbol instance

-Specify a backround color for a cached symbol instance (CS5.5 only)
+Specify a background color for a cached symbol instance

 When Bitmap Caching is turned on for a symbol instance, you can choose an opaque background color for the instance.
 By default the background is transparent.